Pumpsie Green, 1st black player on Boston Red Sox, dies

 "It was heart-warming and nerve-wracking," he told reporters in 1997, when he returned to Boston to take part in ceremonies marking the 50th anniversary of Robinson's debut.
 "But I got lucky: I hit a triple off the left-center fence."

-Green didn't have Hall of Fame talent like Robinson, or Larry Doby, an All-Star who was the first black player in the American League.
+Green didn't have the talent of Robinson, a Hall of Famer, or Larry Doby, an All-Star who was the first black player in the American League.
 The Red Sox infielder reached the majors as a role player, just once playing more than 88 games, and never hitting more than six homers or batting better than .278.

-Green played parts of four seasons with the Red Sox before finishing his five-year career with the New York Mets, batting .246 overall with a total of 13 homers and 74 RBIs.
+Green played parts of four seasons with the Red Sox before finishing his career with one year on the New York Mets.
+In all, he batted .246 with 13 homers and 74 RBIs.

-But his first appearance in a Boston uniform ended baseball's ugliest chapter, and the fact that it took the Red Sox so long left a stain on the franchise it is still trying to erase.
+But his first appearance in a Boston uniform ended baseball's ugliest chapter, and the fact that it took the Red Sox so long left a stain on the franchise — and a void in the trophy case — it is still trying to erase.

+The Red Sox had a chance to sign Robinson in 1945, before the Dodgers, and Hall of Famer Willie Mays a few years later; they chose not to, decisions that go a long way toward explaining the 86-year World Series championship drought that didn't end until 2004.
+Last year, acknowledging the poor racial record of longtime owner Thomas A. Yawkey, the team expunged his name from the street outside the ballpark.

 A few days after Green was called up, the Red Sox added Earl Wilson, a black pitcher.
 Green said there was an informal quota system that required teams to have an even number of black players so they would have someone to room with on the road.